jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 - show Story and Variant code in instrument panel using code editor: `data.loadedModules.svxRaw`
   - <!-- i-tabler-code"-->

-- automatically analyze component for props
 - be able to pass filter option to layout load so that certain pages which will break without proper initialization won't be shown in Kitbook - after this we can start automatically displaying components without stories
 - `import { svelte2tsx } from 'svelte2tsx';` `import FolderRaw from './Folder.svelte?raw';`

 - improve knob sub-components, maybe use svelte-knobby to help
+- extract stories so we can do real HMR and have more control over props for each component in a Story, place in `.kitbook/stories`

 - revisit split-pane story height
 - solve template usage of unbuilt (and thus styles not working) version of svelte-pieces when run locally in this repo